oriches/Simple.Wpf.Template/README.md

 Simple.Wpf.Template
 ===================

 This is a template for a WPF solution based on an MMVM approach using IoC, logging, and asynchronous invocations.
+All external

-All external thrid party libraries are resolved using NuGet.
+**Thrid party libraries are resolved using NuGet.**

 The idea is to prevent me from re-creating the scaffolding\infrastructure for any future WPF apps, the following are included: